 Kimchi Taco Bao

-With the advent of K-Pop culture, the world is swept away by Korean culture, which is evident not just in music but also in the food trends.
+With the advent of K-Pop culture, the world is swept away by Korean culture, which is evident in music and food trends.
 Filipinos undeniably fell in love with the Korean culture and embraced even the Koreans love for spicy food.

 Visit any mall, and you will find a Korean unlimited barbecue grill, and there you will find Filipino folks gathered around a stovetop grilling marinated pieces of meat.
 That love for meat is what inspired this particular variant.

 This variant is leaning towards the spicy scale as Koreans love anything spicy.
-This variation is also much meatier than the other variants that we have on the list as you will be using marinated meats, most specifically short ribs.
+This variation is also much meatier than the other variants on the list as you will be using marinated meats, most specifically short ribs.